iSYSTEMLabs/qemu/isystem/doc/usersManual.md

    Every time you run QEMU wizard as described above, the wizard sets QEMU command line parameters.
-If you'd like to add your own parameters or change ones set by the wizard, then select `GDB | Options...` in winIDEA.
+If you'd like to add your own parameters or change the ones set by the wizard, then select `GDB | Options...` in winIDEA.
    Select tab `Simulator` and edit _Parameters_.
 Macro `$(DefaultDownloadFile)` contains path to file added to _Program Files_ list above.

    ![Simulator Options Dialog](images/simulatorOptionsDialog.png)

-   If you'd like use other version of QEMU than the one provided with winIDEA, set its path in field `Executable`.
+   If you'd like use other version of QEMU than the one provided with winIDEA, set its path in field _Executable_.

+   __IMPORTANT:__ If you start wizard again, custom settings will be lost.

 testIDEA usage
 --------------